aliheidary1381/graph-k-colouring-with-mimic/README.md

 This project is optimized for maximum readability and not performance.
 This is reinventing the wheel for educational purposes.

-There are comments, documentations & links to the original article and related wikipedia pages throughout the code.
+There are comments & docstrings throughout the code.

-No external libraries are used, except [fibonacci heap](https://pypi.org/project/fibheap/) for finding MST.
+No external libraries are used, except the [Fibonacci Heap](https://pypi.org/project/fibheap/) for finding MST.

 The following is an explanation of the algorithm. you can read it, jump straight into the code or read these